Legromorph/radarr-cf-search/README.md

 ```

 ---

+## 🖥️ Planned Feature: Web Interface

+A **web interface** is planned to make the tool more user-friendly.
+It will allow you to:

+- View real-time upgrade status
+- Start or pause processes manually
+- Browse logs and quality statistics

+---
 📄 License

 This project is released under the MIT License.

 You are free to use, modify, and share it.